TwtClone/TwitterClone/README.md

 ### 6. Deployment Tools:
    Specify the tools or platforms used to deploy the website.
-   - The website was not deployed.
+   - The website was deployed using netlify.

 ## Team Collaboration